fusonic/dotnet-extensions/docs/AspNetCore/README.md

 app.UseIgnorePaths("/api", "/swagger", "/hangfire");
 ```

-# Validation of MediatR requests
+# Validation of Mediator requests

-MediatR requests can be validated with a simple decorator.
+Mediator requests can be validated with a simple decorator.
 Internally it uses the same validator that is used by ASP.NET Core for the request validation.

-To enable MediatR request validation, simply add the decorator `RequestValidationDecorator` to `IRequestHandler`:
+To enable Mediator request validation, simply add the decorator `RequestValidationDecorator` to `IRequestHandler`:

 ```cs
 // SimpleInjector